 Yesterday evening I took my 5-year-old daughter, Ruby, for a bike ride.
 After two weeks of gray, cold social distancing, I got to watch her tear through our neighborhood on her too-small bike, unzipped sweatshirt billowing behind her, shouting “HELLO!” to her neighborhood friends (from at least 6 feet away, of course).
 After the long,… Continue reading Figuring Out How to Stop

 I’ll start this with complete transparency and a shameless admission that a couple days ago I could be seen in the aisles of several grocery stores loading my cart with essentials.
 I was too late for the toilet paper.
 But I did manage to snag the last of the elbow noodles and spaghetti sauce.
 When… Continue reading Non-Grasping in 2020

 I went for a picturesque walk with my 7-year old son last night in perfect snow, through our enchanted-looking neighborhood, to a beloved sledding spot that felt like something out of a Norman Rockwell painting.
-It looked beautiful.
-And it was beautiful.
-But it was also hard.
-As we walked, my boy and I… Continue reading Darth Mom and the Snowy Night
+As we walked, my boy and I were making our way back to each other after a particularly nasty interaction… Continue reading Darth Mom and the Snowy Night